 Once you reach the top you will walk out onto a flatter area of rocks and finally get your reward: The best view of Koh Lipe.

-Take your taxi back to Sunrise and spend another well deserved afternoon resting on the beach, snorkelling, kayaking, sleeping or … in a beachside bar like Sea La Vie!
+Take your taxi back to Sunrise and spend another well deserved afternoon resting on the beach, snorkeling, kayaking, sleeping or … in a beachside bar like Sea La Vie.

 Day 3 works perfectly if you decided to stay on Sunrise beach, but if not you’ll need to head back to your hotel to change into smarter clothes before returning to Sunrise for dinner.